rmartin1985/Weather-Dashboard/README.md

 * When the user types in a new city, the corresponding weather information will load in to their respective areas on screen.
 * That city will then be saved in to their local storage and displayed as a box for them to access again should they need to.
 * If the user refreshes the page, the last searched city will load on to the page for them.
-* The UV index will changed colors based on the number that is displayed:
+* The UV index will change colors based on the number that is displayed:
     * green for a UV index less than 3
     * orange for a UV index between 3 and 6
     * red for a UV index over 6